Adding ducks to your little homestead? Here’s how to raise ducks and ducklings, along with some other pertinent information about raising ducks.

 Finally, ducks need space.
 A minimum of ten feet per bird is a good place to start.
 Our ducks live with the chickens in the same barn and run.
 (The ducks stick together and ignore the chickens.)
 Everyone goes about their business, foraging for bugs and grass and laying their eggs.

-As you can see, owning ducks and raising them for meat or eggs can be a fun and simple part of your homestead and path to self-sufficiency.
+As you can see, learning how to raise ducks and keeping them for meat or eggs can be a fun and simple part of your path to self-sufficiency.